 Staying Mission Ready: The Importance and Value of Extending Legacy Equipment Lifecycles in Critical Defense Programs

 In previous articles, we’ve discussed the massive, costly impact that electronics obsolescence has on Defense programs.
 Few industries feel the effects of this problem the way that Defense manufacturers, contractors, and programs experience it.
-Many of the electronic systems deployed for use in these applications will be needed for ten years or more, often upwards of twenty–long beyond when the individual components of the system will be discontinued by their manufacturers.
+Many of the electronic systems deployed for use in these applications will be needed for ten years or more, often upwards of twenty–long beyond when the individual parts of the system will be discontinued by their manufacturers.

 Why Defense in Particular